 - J48, which allows leveraging both pruned and unpruned trees with this c.45 decision tree classifier.

 - Next, Naïve Bayes Algorithm is applied to generate the decision tree.

 - Finally, you can use SimpleCart to reduce the complexity of the pruning in the decision tree.

 For computing, you can use Spark ML, which incorporates methods for processing the data, which is formed as a Dataset.
 A dataset that can support a variety of data types (text, vectors, images, etc.) under a unified dataset concept and allows combining multiple algorithms into a single pipeline (workflow).
-This increases the processing speed and reduces the chances for errors at the same time.
+This increases the processing speed and reduces the chances of errors at the same time.

 Receive Actionable Clinical Insights With The Regression Model